About

 - A reclaimed authorship that even if I didn’t choose the opening line, I shape the chapters that follow.

 If these years have taught me anything, it’s that the art of living is not taking life too seriously.
-Hold the pen, rely on your gut feeling, lean on your friends, and don't forget to laugh at the plot twists.
+The meaning you give to something will determine your motivation and define your personal goals.
+So, hold the pen, rely on your gut feeling, lean on your friends, and don't forget to laugh at the plot twists.

 My voice was never lost, but the right words needed to be found.
 The next leg of my journey is dedicated to my writing and the further exploration of "unknown territory" with a much sharper pen and new chapters to unfold.